adempiere/adempiere-ui-gateway/README.md

 - It can run on different hosts just by changing
   - the target IP to the one of the host or
   - the client name
-- Completly configurable: any value can be changed for the whole application at the single configuration file **env_template**.
+- Completly configurable: any value can be changed for the whole application at the single configuration file **env_template.env**.
 - Single containers or images can be updated and/or replaced easily, making deployments and test speedy.
 - The timezone and location for all containers are the same as the hosts'.
 - Ideal for testing situations due to its ease of configuration and execution.